|

 from Free Lunch, issue #31

-This
+This Is

-Is a Story That Someone Is Trying to Remember
+a Story That Someone Is Trying to Remember

 (After Valerie and Ed Smallfield)

-If
+If I can

-I can
+I will

-will tell you of the deer dying in the yard and starved pullets
+tell you of the deer dying in the yard and starved pullets

 that wander in circles in the snow &

-how
+how I

 to hear my mother’s final words.

-If
+If I ever

-I ever can,
+can,

-will tell you again of my need to caress my first wife &
+tell you again of my need to caress my first wife &

 not be thinking, “Would Gloria take me back as I was?”

-When
+When I

-I remember,
+remember,

-afternoons with wine
+with wine &

 sesame cakes & visits from ... but